Celebrity Videos, Entertainment News and Celebrity Gossip

 Star Sightings!

-Sundance Film Festival 2017
+Malia Obama Hits Up Sundance Film Festival

-Mandy Moore: Why 'This Is Us' Is 'The Best Job I've Ever Had'